src-d/jgit-spark-connector/python/README.rst

-source{d} Engine
+jgit-spark-connector
 ----------------------------

-Python wrapper of the source{d} Engine to perform analysis on top of source code.
+Python wrapper of the jgit-spark-connector to perform analysis on top of source code.